 MISTRAS Group Announces Conference Call to Discuss Fourth Quarter and 2022 Year-End Results on March 9, 2023

-/EIN News/ -- PRINCETON JUNCTION, N.J., March 03, 2023 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. (MG: NYSE) has scheduled a conference call for Thursday, March 9, 2023 at 9:00 am Eastern Time to discuss its results for the fourth quarter and fiscal year ended December 31, 2022.
+PRINCETON JUNCTION, N.J., March 03, 2023 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. NYSE has scheduled a conference call for Thursday, March 9, 2023 at 9:00 am Eastern Time to discuss its results for the fourth quarter and fiscal year ended December 31, 2022.
 A press release with the fourth quarter results will be issued after the close of market on Wednesday, March 8, 2023.

 To listen to the live webcast of the conference call, visit the Investor Relations section of MISTRAS Group's website at www.mistrasgroup.com.